-These five poinsettia care instructions for growing poinsettias indoors will help you keep your lovely Christmas flowers looking beautiful all season long.
+Wondering how to take care of your poinsettia plants this holiday season?
+These five poinsettia care tips for growing poinsettias indoors will help you keep your lovely Christmas flowers looking beautiful all season long.

 I love poinsettias during Christmas time, but I have had a horrible track record of keeping them alive.
-If you’re wondering how to keep your own poinsettias beautiful during the whole Christmas season, you need these tips too!
+If you’re wondering how to keep your own poinsettias alive during the winter months, you need these tips too!

 You can probably tell if the plant is healthy just by looking at it.
 Choose a plant that has vibrant green leaves with no brown spots.
 You’ll want to get a plant with open flowers as poinsettias bloom very slowly.
 You’ll also want to make sure the flowers are bright and pretty looking.